 How To Deal With Mental Fatigue – NowNow

-Don’t be too hard on yourself, mental fatigue happens to everyone at a different point in time.
-Just relax!
-Your mind won’t snap and yes, there’s still so much more you can offer but first, you must learn how to deal with mental fatigue.
+However, it’s essential not to be too hard on yourself because mental fatigue is something everyone experiences at different points in time.
+So, take a moment to relax.
+Your mind won’t snap, and there’s still untapped potential within you.
+To unlock it, you need to learn how to effectively deal with mental fatigue.

 Several sleepless nights make you feel tired, puts you in a bad mood and makes you irritable.
 In a manner of speaking, your brain ‘shuts down’ and it seems your ability to focus, complete tasks and make decisions is greatly impeded.
 Continue with this bad sleeping habit long enough and you might be looking at other health issues such as depression, obesity and heart diseases.
 You don’t want that.

-Reduce caffeine or energy drink intake as much as possible.
-Though they provide a temporary fix but will only disrupt and further complicate your sleeping patterns in the long run.
+Furthermore, reduce caffeine or energy drink intake as much as possible.
+While they provide a temporary fix, it disrupts and further complicate your sleeping patterns in the long run.

 Prolonged Hours Of Mental Work

 The brain uses water, sugar and oxygen regularly.
-During long periods of intense mental work, the brain’s energy is used up more rapidly.
+Because of long periods of intense mental work, the brain’s energy is used up more rapidly.
 The more it is used up without being replenished, the greater the chances of being mentally fatigued.

 It might also interest you know that a boring job could make you mentally fatigued.
 Research has shown that working in a place where you’re not stimulated and inspired can lead to a decline in cognitive functions in the long run.
 This decline is seen in people’s inability to pay attention, complete tasks and manage time.

-The effect of mental fatigue can be seen in reduced decision-making ability, reduced productivity or performance, reduced attention and vigilance, reduced ability to handle stress on the job, reduced reaction time, loss of memory or the ability to recall details, increased forgetfulness and increased errors in judgement etc.
+In summary, the effect of mental fatigue can be seen in reduced decision-making ability.
+Above all, it reduces productivity or performance, reduces attention and vigilance, reduces ability to handle stress on the job and reaction time.
+Eventually, it can lead to loss of memory or the ability to recall details, increased forgetfulness and increased errors in judgement etc.